 Can.
 351 §1.
 The Roman Pontiff freely selects men to be promoted as cardinals, who have been ordained at least into the order of the presbyterate and are especially outstanding in doctrine, morals, piety, and prudence in action; those who are not yet bishops must receive episcopal consecration.

-Up until 1917 some cardinals, like the soon to be canonized Cardinal John Henry Newman, were appointed while only priests, and never became bishops as is the current practice.
+Up until 1917 some cardinals, like St. John Henry Newman, were appointed while only priests, and never became bishops as is the current practice.
 However, there are some modern exceptions, such as Cardinal Avery Dulles, who was a Jesuit priest and named a cardinal in 2001 by Pope John Paul II.
 He was never ordained a bishop and was a cardinal while staying a priest.